Emertechs-Labs/e-chain/frontend/README.md

    - Add all variables from `.env.example`

 3. **Set up Storage Services**
-   - Create Postgres, Blob, and Edge Config databases in Vercel Storage
+   - Create Turso database, Blob, and Edge Config in respective services
    - Add their connection strings to environment variables

 4. **Deploy**